- BSX Insight

 Yoga can also help you lose weight, tone your body, and become more flexible.
 Your legs might slim down depending on how many calories are consumed.
 Running might result in you losing body fat, leading to slimmer legs and thighs.
 Running will likely result in a greater definition of your legs due to the calorie burn from jogging.

-Your genetic makeup is an essential factor in determining the size and shape of your legs.
+- Your genetic makeup is essential in determining your legs’ size and shape.

 Your Running Time and Distance